Hand Surgery, Upper Extremity, and Microvascular Surgery Fellowship

 • Brachial plexus and peripheral nerve injuries

-Trauma includes treatment of fractures and dislocations of the upper extremity, flexor and extensor tendon injuries, nerve injuries, compartment syndromes, and replantation / microvascular emergency services.
-Experience is obtained for both acute, sub-acute and chronic injury presentation.
+Trauma includes treatment of fractures and dislocations of the upper extremity, flexor, and extensor tendon injuries, nerve injuries, compartment syndromes, and replantation / microvascular emergency services.
+Experience is obtained for both acute, sub-acute, and chronic injury presentation.

-Brachial Plexus and Peripheral Nerve Injuries include the evaluation and management of both adult and pediatric patients with traumatic and birth-related brachial plexus injuries as well as the treatment of acute and chronic peripheral nerve injuries.
+Brachial Plexus and Peripheral Nerve Injuries include the evaluation and management of both adult and pediatric patients with traumatic and birth-related brachial plexus injuries, as well as the treatment of acute and chronic peripheral nerve injuries.

-The following conference schedule occurs on a weekly basis:
+The following conference schedule occurs every week:

 • Tuesday: Core Lecture